rigetti/pyquil/docs/source/exercises.rst

     p += CNOT(1, 0)
     p += H(0)

-We use the quantum mechanics principle of delayed measurement to keep all the measurement logic separate from the gates.
+We use the quantum mechanics principle of deferred measurement to keep all the measurement logic separate from the gates.
 Our method call to the ``WavefunctionSimulator`` will handle measuring for us [4]_.

 Finally, we play the game several times.